Assyro AI

 Solutions:

-• Conduct documentation readiness assessment 6 months before transfer
+• Conduct documentation readiness assessment before transfer execution

 • Use gap analysis checklist aligned to receiving site needs